-Not only do dairy products expire quickly, but they also must be refrigerated, making them difficult items to donate, stock and distribute.
-Milk is one of the most requested items at food banks; however, many food banks cannot always meet the demand – especially during the summer months when they are even busier.
-Milk is the top food source for calcium, vitamin D and potassium, but for many kids and families in need, even basic staples like milk and the critical nutrients it provides are missing.
+Not only do dairy products expire quickly, but they also must be refrigerated, making them difficult items to donate, stock, and distribute.
+Milk is one of the most requested items at food banks; however, many food banks cannot always meet the demand – especially during the summer when they are even busier.
+Milk is the top food source for calcium, vitamin D, and potassium, but for many kids and families in need, even basic staples like milk and the critical nutrients it provides are missing.
 On average, people served by food banks receive the equivalent of less than one gallon of milk per person per year.

-To help fill this need, The Great American Milk Drive and Feeding America – alongside America's dairy farmers and milk companies – make it easy for people to donate milk directly in their communities.
-The Great American Milk Drive has delivered more than 1.8 million gallons of milk – that’s more than 28 million servings – to food banks across the country since 2014.
+To help fill this need, The Great American Milk Drive and Feeding America – alongside America's dairy farmers and milk companies – make it easy for people to donate milk directly to their communities.
+The Great American Milk Drive has delivered more than 1.8 million gallons of milk – more than 28 million servings – to food banks across the country since 2014.

-Fresh fruits and vegetables:
+2. Fresh fruits and vegetables

-Join us in helping hungry families across the US get access to the food they need by donating today.
-Food drives and food donations are helpful as well but please be sure to contact your local food bank before beginning to collect food.
+Join us in helping hungry families across the U.S. get access to the food they need by donating today.
+Food drives and food donations are helpful as well, but please be sure to contact your local food bank before beginning to collect food.

 Fulgoni VL, Keast DR, Quann EE, Auestad N. Food sources of calcium, phosphorus, vitamin D, and potassium in the U.S. The FASEB Journal.
 2010;24:325.1.